AndrewBridgeman/Star-Wars-Specializer/README.md

 ````

 Timestamps are written as hh:mm:ss.XXX.
 If a scene continues from an earlier cut,
-*continue* can be written instead of the prior timestamp
+*continue* can be written instead of the prior timestamp.

 After completing **instructions.yaml**, run **cut.py**.